-The course texts will include Heaney’s facing-page translation, Meyer’s translation, and a course reader.
+The course texts will include Liuzza’s facing-page translation, Meyer’s translation, and a course reader.
 The course is designed to allow students with a background in Old English

-to work in the original (using either Heaney or the standard scholarly edition, Klaeber).
+to work in the original (using either Liuzza or the standard scholarly edition, Klaeber).
 Students without proficiency in Old English are welcome to read Beowulf in translation

 and choose their own early texts (broadly defined) for the final research paper.

 Student evaluation is based on seminar participation (20%), presentation (20%), research abstract and bibliography (20%), and seminar paper (40%).

 This course takes as its starting point Peter Quince's words to Bottom the weaver: "Bless thee, Bottom! bless thee! thou art translated."
 Over the course of the next 13 weeks we will consider the idea of translation as it is intended here: as transformation, or to use another term relevant to early moderns, conversion.